extremebleem/luaapi/README.md

 # Lua API Documentation

-This document outlines the Lua API for interacting with game entities, weapons, input commands, configuration variables, events, and rendering utilities.
-The API is organized into enums, usertypes, and tables with their respective methods and properties.
+This document outlines the Lua API for interacting with game entities, weapons, input commands, global variables, configuration variables, events, beams, networking, and rendering utilities.
+The API is organized into enums, usertypes, tables, and global properties with their respective methods and properties.

 ## Enums